dzkchen/auto-flipper/README.md

 # Edited BAF

 My attempt to edit Luiz-Baf and port it into the new version.
+I have not imported Luiz-BAF yet cause i cba, I pasted some randoms bed spam tho.

 ## Is this bannable